altunenes/weber_fechner/README.md

 # weber_fechner

-A psychophysics experiment about Weber–Fechner law based on vision.
+A psychophysics experiment about Weber–Fechner law based on vision using `bevy` game engine.

 Currently, it is just a template for the experiment, and it is not ready for the real experiment.